Babesia and Lyme Disease: Symptoms, Testing, Treatment, and Why It’s Often Missed

 Babesia requires different treatment than Lyme disease.

-- Doxycycline does not treat Babesia
+- Doxycycline alone does not treat Babesia

-- Typical therapy includes atovaquone + azithromycin
+- Typical therapy often includes atovaquone plus azithromycin

 Related Reading: Treatment

-Babesia Co-infection with Lyme Disease
+Babesia Co-infection With Lyme Disease

 Related Reading: Co-infection